FHantke/brave-browser-wiki/Home.md

 Running a release build with `yarn build` can be very slow and use a lot of RAM especially on Linux with the Gold LLVM plugin.
 To speed things up we recommend doing a build with debug symbols and without being an official build.
 Instead you'd run `yarn build --debug_build=true --official_build=false`.
 For incremental builds also pass `--no_branding_update` to build less files.

+Note: For using npm to build use the following command `npm run build -- --debug_build=true --official_build=false`

 You may also want to try [[using sccache|Using sccache]].

 ## Run Brave